- videocam Live Webinar with Live Q&A

 Description

-The new Export Control Transparency Act imposes significant transparency and reporting requirements on BIS in relation to export licensing activities.
-The law is in response to congressional concerns about transparency around BIS' licensing activities, particularly in relation to restricted entities including China, Russia, and other countries subject to heightened controls.
+The new Export Control Transparency Act imposes transparency and reporting requirements in relation to export licensing activities.
+The law is in response to congressional concerns about transparency around BIS' licensing activities, particularly in relation to restricted entities including China, Russia, and certain other countries subject to heightened controls.

 For certain types of license requests, the law requires the name of the applicant, name and location of the end user, description and value of the product/technology, and other details—information that may be very sensitive and could significantly affect companies engaged in export activities and their licensing strategies.